Across Texas Children's Hospital's U.S. offices, employees in the state of Wisconsin earn the most, taking home $64.63 per hour.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Acute Care; individuals who claim it among their capabilities enjoy a higher median salary of around $29.77 per hour.
-Pediatrics is a popular skill among Texas Children's Hospital workers, with just over a fifth of those surveyed reporting using it on the job.
-Other skills in demand are Customer Service, Microsoft Office, and Electronic Medical Records.
+In this role, the best-paying skill appears to be Acute Care; individuals who claim it among their capabilities enjoy a higher median salary of $30.25 per hour.
+One of the more prevalent skills at Texas Children's Hospital is Pediatrics, with nearly one-fifth considering it a key competency.
+Some other standard skills here are Customer Service, Microsoft Office, and Electronic Medical Records.

 Texas Children's Hospital's employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.